Marginal note:Exception for failure to take proceedings

 (a) a word that is primarily merely the name or the surname of an individual who is living or has died within the preceding thirty years;

-(c) the name in any language of any of the wares or services in connection with which it is used or proposed to be used;
+(c) the name in any language of any of the goods or services in connection with which it is used or proposed to be used;

 (d) confusing with a registered trade-mark;